Dr. Wesley G. Jennings

 Areas of Expertise:

-He has over 225 publications and over 5,000 citations to his published work.
+He has over 250 publications and over 6,750 citations to his published work.
 At the ranks of assistant and associate professor, he was recognized as the #1 criminologist in the world and is currently ranked #3 across all ranks in terms of his peer-reviewed scholarly publication productivity in the top criminology and criminal justice journals.
 He is the co-author of several monographs, including Female delinquency from childhood to young adulthood: Recent results from the Pittsburgh Girls Study; Offending from childhood to young adulthood: Recent results from the Pittsburgh Youth Study; and Offending from childhood to late middle age: Recent results from the Cambridge Study in Delinquent Development.
+Finally, he is currently the Vice President of the Southern Criminal Justice Association.